A Step-by-Step Guide to Filing a Workers’ Compensation Claim in Oregon

 Document the incident immediately

-Quick response not only helps the injured worker but also ensures accurate reporting for insurance purposes.
+A rapid response not only benefits the injured worker, but also protects accurate reporting for insurance reasons.

-Oregon law requires employees to report injuries to their employer as soon as possible.
+Employees in the state of Oregon are expected by law to inform their employer of any injury they incur as soon as possible.
 Employees should provide:

 Date and time of injury